heesters-nick/DwarfClass/README.md

 ## Features

 - Sequential classification workflow with three main questions:
-  1. Dwarf galaxy identification (No/Maybe/Yes)
+  1. Dwarf galaxy identification (Yes/Maybe/No)
   2. Morphology classification (for "Maybe" or "Yes" responses)
   3. Special features identification (defaults to "No" for efficiency)

 - User-friendly interface features:
+  - You can use your mouse/touchpad or the keyboard (1,2,3,4) to classify
   - Automatic panel progression and highlighting
   - Previous panels are disabled to maintain classification flow
   - Reset option using ESC key for correcting mistakes